WasmEdge/docs/docs/deploy/oci-runtime/youki.md

 # 8.5.3 Deploy with youki

-youki is an OCI container runtime written in Rust. youk has WasmEdge baked in.
+youki is an OCI container runtime written in Rust. youki has WasmEdge baked in.
 This chapter will walk you through deploying Wasm images with youki.

 ## Prerequisites